LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [Lightweight, Continuous Goal-Setting](https://docs.google.com/document/d/1XRfTZ_tmL-N-Mudu0uniIWmCOycUviXmefbSZ6ZDv1w/edit): notes by Joe Goldberg.
 Takeaway: Set, evaluate and adjust goals on a regular basis.
 This doc contains goal-setting objectives, steps, tips, and a quarterly email template.

-- [A Note on Feedback](http://andrewspittle.com/2016/02/23/a-note-on-feedback/): by Andrew Spittle.
-Takeaway: How to use the 3-2-1-Oh performance feedback chat, "a mix of a team member writing a self-assessment and a team lead writing a review.
-The conversation centers around answers to these bullet points: What are 3 things you’ve done well?
-What are 2 areas or skills you’d like to develop?
-What’s one way your team lead or Automattic itself can support you?
-And, oh, can you write a sentence or two about how you see your career developing?"

 ### Performance Reviews
 “We see things not as they are but as we are.”
 Giving reviews is a place where bias lurks.
 Understand the cognitive bias cheatsheet and mental models list and you’ll at least acknowledge that we’re all biased.